kgallimore/rogueShow/context.md

 Rogue Show — Context README

 Purpose
-An interactive live show built with SvelteKit + PocketBase.
+An interactive live show built with SvelteKit + built in Bun WebSocket server.
 It starts as a Reese’s product tier-list experience led by a single host with many audience users, then progressively morphs into an AI-driven “rogue show” that takes over the experience in stages.
 There is only one show at a time.

 Tech Stack
 Frontend: SvelteKit
-Backend/DB: PocketBase (auth, realtime, storage) Package manager: pnpm
+Backend: Bun.js WebSocket server (realtime; no auth) Package manager: pnpm

 Roles
 Host: During the tier list phase, controls progression, reveals product tiers, advances stages.
 During the rogue phase, the host does banter with the ai, but the ai controls the game.
 Audience: Predicts product tiers, plays interstitial AI mini-games, submits guesses.

 Core Modes (State Machine)
 Mode: tierlist
 The default show: host-driven Reese’s tier ranking with audience predictions (called votes).